jyourstone/imaginenation/README.md

 Imagine Nation
 =============

-Scripts, core files and statics for the RunUO server Imagine Nation.
+Scripts and source code for the RunUO server Imagine Nation.
 Using RunUO SVN version 836 as of 2012-02-26, although heavily modified.
+Statics and artwork can be downloaded from this link: https://www.dropbox.com/s/x6qxxoigszuzx3j/Muls.zip

 I will NOT offer any support for this.
 If you can't compile and get it running, use google.
 If you still can't get it running, then you shouldn't run a server.